migueletto/PumpkinOS/README.md

 These applications were tested just to the point where I could create and edit a few records.
 There are still some quirks, and some functions were not tested at all.
 The goal here is just to offer a view of what to expect from PumpkinOS in the future.

-I am planing to setup a bug tracker to document enhancements and bugs.

 ## Licensing
 PumpkinOS is licensed under the GPL v3.
 The license directory contains information on specific licenses of the various components used in PumpkinOS.